en

 • Find tutor

-In school we learn that to turn a verb into a noun we can simply add “er” onto the end.
+In school or with English teachers online, we learn that to turn a verb into a noun, we can simply add “er” to the end.
 This is notably the case with professions such as singer, teacher and writer.
 That’s why it’s understandable that people make the mistake of turning the verb “to lie” into lier.
 This is incorrect if you’re referring to somebody who tells lies, but despite being frequently misused, it is actually a word in its own right.

 Knowing when to use lier vs. liar